Muhammad Rafli

-Muhammad Rafli (born 24 November 1998) is an Indonesian professional footballer who plays for Liga 1 club Arema, and the Indonesia national team.
-A versatile player, Rafli plays as a midfielder or forward, and has been deployed in a variety of attacking roles – as an attacking midfielder, second striker, centre forward and on either wing.
+Muhammad Rafli (born 24 November 1998) is an Indonesian professional footballer who plays for Super League club Arema.
+A versatile player, Rafli plays as a midfielder or forward, and has been deployed in a variety of attacking roles – as an attacking midfielder, second striker, centre forward and on either wings.

 Rafli began to be known when he was selected in 2016 to attend the now-defunct Nike Academy, a program run by Nike Inc. for selected under-20 players scouted worldwide known as 'Nike Most Wanted' players.
 The only other Indonesian who participated in this academy was the national team's current playmaker Evan Dimas, in 2012.

 Club career

 Early career

 He began to pursue soccer by entering the Aji Santoso International Football Academy (ASIFA) in his hometown of Malang.
 ASIFA, founded by former national team captain and coach Aji Santoso, is a feeder for Arema F.C. and other professional teams in East Java.